Android 14: History

-The beta versions are available for Pixel devices that are guaranteed Android version updates, the Pixel 4a (5G) or newer devices.
+The beta versions are available for Pixel devices that are guaranteed to receive Android version updates, including the Pixel 4a (5G) or newer devices.
 Pixel 7a can also beta test Android 14 since Beta 3.
 The Pixel Tablet and Pixel Fold have been able to beta test Android 14 since Beta 4.

 Features

 User experience

-Building on the new option added in Android 13 to set languages individually for apps, this feature has been expanded and is easier to implement for developers.
+Building on the new option added in Android 13 to set languages individually for apps, this feature has been expanded and is now easier for developers to implement.
 Furthermore, a new "Grammatical Inflection API" has been added to gender users according to their preferred grammatical gender.

-Android 14 provides the ability to increase the font size up to 200% compared to 130% in previous versions, combined with nonlinear font scaling to prevent large text elements on screen from scaling too large.
+Android 14 provides the ability to increase the font size to 200%, up from 130% in previous versions, and nonlinear font scaling to prevent large text elements on screen from scaling too large.
 It is now possible to specify which temperature unit (Fahrenheit, Celsius, or Kelvin) to use in applications.

 The Material You design language, introduced in Android 12 and supplemented in Android 13, gets revised default colors in Android 14.
 Android 14 also introduces additional lock screen customization options, such as multiple clock and weather styles.

-For devices with a larger screen, such as tablets, the taskbar is expanded in Android 14 and now shows the names of the pinned apps.
+In Android 14, for devices with a larger screen, such as tablets, the taskbar is expanded and now shows the names of the pinned apps.

 Android 14 allows a phone to be configured as a webcam when plugged into a computer or another Android device.

-Android 14 adds support for the new image format Ultra HDR, to take and display high dynamic range photos with HDR compatible cameras and displays.
+Android 14 adds support for the new Ultra HDR image format to take and display high dynamic range photos with HDR-compatible cameras and displays.
 The Ultra HDR format is backwards compatible with JPEG on standard dynamic range displays.

 Google rewrote parts of Android's Settings app to use its Jetpack Compose framework in Android 14.

 Battery life

-Android system processes are more efficient, which provides battery life improvements.
+Android system processes are more efficient, improving battery life.
 In addition, there is now the option to choose directly between battery-saver mode and extreme battery-saver mode.

 The screen time since the last full charge is now displayed in the battery settings.
 The battery consumption is shown separately from system and user applications.
-This feature was replaced with the launch of Android 12 by showing battery usage over the past 24 hours.
+This feature was replaced at launch with Android 12, which showed battery usage over the past 24 hours.

 Privacy and security

 Android 14 blocks the installation of apps that target versions of Android below Marshmallow (6.0).
-The change is intended to curb the spread of malware, which intentionally targets old versions of Android to bypass security restrictions introduced in newer versions.
+The change is intended to curb the spread of malware that intentionally targets older versions of Android to bypass security restrictions introduced in newer versions.
 An Android Debug Bridge (ADB) install flag has been added to bypass the restriction.

-In order to improve privacy, the user can select which images an application may access, using a photo picker.
+To improve privacy, the user can select which images an application can access using a photo picker.

-There is also a small change for guest mode or multiuser mode, where the "Allow guest to use phone" option has been moved to the top level menu.
+There is also a slight change in guest mode or multiuser mode: the "Allow guest to use phone" option has been moved to the top-level menu.
 Previously, this option was behind the guest account itself.